decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 })

 ```
+The user's public key is necessary to send payments or other transactions that involve the user.
+The public key can also be used as a persisting ID to recognize a user over multiple sessions.

 > Note: The user must be logged into their Metamask account on their browser for this method to work.